Luminoid/blog/source/_posts/Web-Framework-Comparison-2026.md

 - "Magic" auto-imports can confuse TypeScript tooling and new developers
 - Smaller community than Next.js
 - Performance overhead from the module/plugin system
-- Breaking changes between Nuxt 2 → 3 → 4 were significant
+- Breaking changes between Nuxt 2 → 3 → 4 were significant; **Nuxt v3 reaches EOL on 31 July 2026**, so any v3 codebase should be planning its v4 migration now.

 **Best for**: Vue developers who want a full-stack framework with conventions and deployment flexibility.